Meet Our Instructors

 Norman has always had an interest in visual arts, amateur photography and teaching.
 He spent many years with the Edmonton Public School Board in high school positions including teacher of Graphic Communications, Department Head, teacher-consultant, and Assistant Principal.
 In 1999, Norman received his Doctor of Education Degree from the University of Alberta.
 Since retirement, Norm has been teaching his life-long interest of photography with ElderCollege.

-Ms Catherine McCann, BScPharm, MBA, a pharmacist for over 30 years, owns the Comox Medicine Shoppe Pharmacy.
-Ms. Wendy Stewart-Fox, BScPharm. is a pharmacist with over 15 years of experience.
-Ms. Lisa Bui has over 10 years of experience as a pharmacist and certified diabetes educator.
-They serve a community-based geriatric population, working to keep seniors healthy so they can continue to enjoy an excellent quality of life.
+Ms Catherine McCann, BScPharm, MBA, is a pharmacist for over 30 years, owns the Comox Medicine Shoppe Pharmacy.
+She serves a community-based geriatric population, working to keep seniors healthy so they can continue to enjoy an excellent quality of life.

 Robert McDonald spent his career in technology and management.
 Since retirement, he has spent time learning about and experiencing the mystical aspects of different spiritual traditions, attending courses at theological college, doing workshops at retreat centers, exploring monasteries and churches in Europe, being blessed in the inner sanctum of Indian temples, spending hours in a sweat lodge or fasting for three days in the desert.